magisterquis/curlrevshell/README.md

 Even worse reverse shell, powered by cURL.

 Keyboard Shortcuts:
+Ctrl+I - Insert the file or directory specified with -ctrl-i Ctrl+J - Print locally what Ctrl+I would send
-Ctrl+O - Mute output for a couple of seconds (for if you cat a huge file)
+Ctrl+O - Mute output for a couple of seconds (for if you cat a huge file) Tab    - Same as Ctrl+I

 Options:
   -callback-address address